How does a cash management account work?

 - Unlimited cash withdrawals and no ATM fees.

-You could save hundreds of dollars per year in fees with cash management accounts compared to similar offerings from conventional banks.
+You could save hundreds of dollars per year in fees with a cash management account compared to a similar type of account from a traditional bank.

 Cash management accounts are a great vehicle for saving and managing your money efficiently, but there are also a few trade-offs to using one.